-For the rest of us, I wish we could get together and turn all the sugary “I’m yours”es into “I’m mine” and celebrate our individual power — celebrate our collective, individual power in response to a system that tells us we’re not valid unless we’re a partner.
-If you seek a loving relationship, I keep my fingers crossed for you between now and the next cuffing season, but just know that you deserve to hold out for real love, radical love.
+For the rest of us, I wish we could get together and turn all the sugary “I’m yours”es into “I’m mine”s and celebrate our individual and collective power in response to a system that tells us we’re not valid unless we’re someone’s partner.

 (Featured Image: A person sits on top of a mountain overlooking a brilliant sky.)

 TBINAA is an independent, queer, Black woman run digital media and education organization promoting radical self love as the foundation for a more just, equitable and compassionate world.
 If you believe in our mission, please contribute to this necessary work at PRESSPATRON.com/TBINAA